Lufthansa signals end to economy class perk we all took for granted

 End of the sky high omelette

-Lufthansa doesn't fly to Australia.
-But many Australian passengers flying to Europe may end up on a Lufthansa plane after transferring in a hub like Singapore.
+Lufthansa doesn't fly direct to New Zealand.
+But Kiwi passengers flying to Europe may end up on a Lufthansa plane after transferring in a hub like Singapore or Hong Kong.

-Qantas has insisted they won't be following suit, but airlines might be tempted, Strategic Aviation Solution's Neil Hansford told news.com
+Some other airlines might be tempted to follow suit, Strategic Aviation Solution's Neil Hansford told news.com

 "It's difficult to make a buck in the back of the plane internationally," the aviation consultant said.